wcmaart/collection/README.md

 ### **Images not included**

-The dataset provides links to collections images from WCMA’s [collections search page](http://www.cmoa.org/collection/), but does not provide the images themselves.
+Not all objects in the collection have images.

+When an object does have an image, the filename for the image is listed in the dataset.

+A complete set of collection thumbnail images is available for [download](https://rs.williams.edu/?r=89202&k=a7232d3884).
+(2 Gb zip)

-Images are not covered under the same license as the dataset.
+Images are not covered under the same license as the dataset; image thumnails are intended for educatiinal and creative use.

 ### **Research in progress**